MarsBased/handbook/sections/projects.md

 * Prefer technologies with a strong community behind them.
 They are likely to be better battle-tested and they will get improvements over time.
 * Be sure to check the license terms of a technology before start using it.
 We always work with Open Source technologies.

-Our current techstack is Ruby on Rails or Node.js for the backend and Angular or React for the frontend.
+Our current techstack is Ruby on Rails or Node.js for the backend and Angular, Vue.js or React for the frontend.